johannesWen/Compact-Power-Card/README.md

 ### Supporting multiple batteries

-The card will support more than 1 battery, this is experimental at the moment.
+The card can support more than 1 battery.
 Each battery can have a soc and capacity entity too.

 The UI will calculate your % of battery available across multiple batteries.
 If you just provide the `battery_soc` it will be an average across the SoCs.
 If you also provide the `battery_capacity` it will calculate a weighted average across the batteries.